mohamedmagdy2301/lock_landscape/README.md

 ## Congratulations

 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request in the [LockOrientation GitHub repository](#)
+If you find a bug or have a feature request, please open an issue or submit a pull request in the [GitHub repository](https://github.com/mohamedmagdy2301/lock_orientation_screen)

 If you found this guide helpful, don’t forget to ⭐ star this repository on GitHub to show your support!

 Thank you for reading!

-## Contributions

-.

 ## License